lfrestrepog/if-docs/docs/06-tutorials/how-to-import-models.md

 The necessary fields are:

 - `name`: the same name has to be used to refer to this moel everywhere across the impl
-- `kind`: the model is most likely a `plugin` model.
-Other kinds may be implemented later.
 - `model`: the class name for your model, e.g. `AzureImporterModel` or `OutputModel`
 - `path`: the path to the model